The best Black Friday deals 2020

 7. Mattress deals

-The day we've all been waiting for is finally here.
-Black Friday deals are live everywhere with retailers aggressively slashing the price of our favorite tech.
-This morning's Black Friday deals are obliterating prices we saw just a few days ago with many surprises in the mix.
+We're more than half way through the day, but Black Friday deals are still going strong.
+Retailers are aggressively slashing the price of our favorite tech obliterating prices we saw just last night.

-All of Apple's new late 2020 Macs, for instance, are currently on sale.
-The new machines boast Apple's new M1 processor, which runs circles around Apple's Intel-based machines.
-The new Macs are up to $100 off at B&H Photo.
-Meanwhile, the AirPods Pro are just $169 at both Amazon and Walmart.
-That's better than any price we could've predicted back in September.

 If you're shopping for a new TV, this is the year to go OLED.
 4K OLED TVs have dropped as low $899, which is a price we never imagined to see.
 (Best Buy has the Vizio 55-inch 4K TV for $899).
 If you were hoping to spend less, there are many 65-inch and 75-inch 4K TVs going for as little as $399.